Data Reference

 Entities

 These four entities are the primary entry points.
-They connect to supporting entities like Address, Email Address, Industry, Phone Number, Registered Entity, Registration, Review Summary, Role, Taxpayer Identification Number (TIN), Watchlist Entry, Website, and Website Content through relationships.
+They connect to supporting entities like Address, Email Address, Industry, Phone Number, Record, Registered Entity, Registration, Review Summary, Role, Taxpayer Identification Number (TIN), Watchlist Entry, Website, and Website Content through relationships.

 What data is available?